lightning/bolts/07-routing-gossip.md

 ## The `announcement_signatures` Message

 This is a direct message between the two endpoints of a channel and serves as an opt-in mechanism to allow the announcement of the channel to the rest of the network.
-It contains the necessary signatures, by the sender, to construct the `channel_announcement` message.
+It contains the necessary signatures, by the sender, to construct the `channel_announcement`.

 1. type: 259 (`announcement_signatures`)
 2. data: